Synerty/peek-mobile-theme/docs/generic_sections/navigation_section/navigation_section.rst

         .peek-nav-section{
         /* Contains the Navigation Section attributes */ ...

           .nav-section-btn{
           /* Contains the Button attributes unique to the Navigation Section */ ...

           }
         }

+        .peek-nav-bar-padding {
+        /* Provides padding for the screen under the Navigation Section */ ...
+        }